Haruki Kurosawa: Family-run LEON Racing and Super Taikyu return (2012–present)

 Leaving Team Mach at the end of 2011, Kurosawa joined LEON Racing for 2012, a team created along with his father Motoharu which also partnered with Hironori Takeuchi's SHIFT Team for 2012.
 Alongside Takeuchi, Kurosawa scored LEON's first podium in GT300 at SUGO by finishing second.

 With Takeuchi and Shift leaving after 2012, Kurosawa was joined by Masanobu Kato for the first two rounds of 2013, before he was replaced by Tsubasa Kurosawa for the rest of the season.
 The Kurosawa brothers scored their first podium together at the 250 km race at Suzuka along with Akihiko Nakaya, who joined them as the team's third driver.

 In 2014, Kurosawa was mainly joined by his brother Tsubasa, with whom he scored a podium at Sugo, but was also joined by Kyosuke Mineo and Naoya Gamou, helping Kurosawa to finish ninth in points.
 With Gamou and Kurosawa returning for 2015, the pair scored a lone podium at Fuji to finish ninth in points for the second season in a row.

 For 2016, LEON Racing switched to the Mercedes-AMG GT and with Kurosawa and Gamou returning, they won the opening race of the season at Okayama to give the car and the team their first win in the Super GT.

 Staying with LEON Racing for 2017, Kurosawa started the season with a podium at Okayama and won two of the final three races to finish runner-up in the GT300 standings.

 Having come close to the GT300 championship the year prior, Kurosawa stayed with LEON Racing for 2018.
 Finishing out of the top five only twice in the eight-race season, Kurosawa overcame a 12-point deficit to take the GT300 title by winning the season-ending race at Motegi.

 Returning to LEON Racing for 2019, Kurosawa finished third in Buriram, but pulled out of the season ahead of the Autopolis round, giving Togo Suganami his debut in the series.

 In 2022, Kurosawa returned to Super Taikyu, joining Martin Berry's Grid Motorsport in the ST-X class.
 Kurosawa won at Sugo in what would turn out to be his penultimate race in the series.
+Following various one-off appearances for LEON Racing in Super GT across the following three years, Kurosawa joined Team YUK Hirata-G to race in the ST-Z class of the 2026 Super Taikyu Series.